-Mr. Qamaniq (interpretation): Thank you, Mr. Speaker and Thank you, minister for the responding to my question.
+Mr. Qamaniq (interpretation): Thank you, Mr. Speaker and thank you, minister for the responding to my question.
 I think my constituents hear that they can call for further information.

-Now the passports that people ask for, they have to ask for them from the federal government's offices, but it also requires someone to take a photograph of them as part of the application process.
-My constituents of Tununiq often have to pay for their airfare and hotel costs so that they can go get their photographs taken so that they can apply for the passports as part of the process.
+Now the passports that people apply for are issued from the federal government, but they also require a photograph as a part of the application process.
+My constituents of Tununiq often have to pay for their airfare and hotel costs so that they can go get their photographs taken in order to apply for the passports as part of the process.
 This is happening in my constituency.

-I am wondering: can you provide me an update on the government providing equipment to allow the constituents in my area to get their photographs taken for passports so that the passports that they require to travel abroad will become easier?
+I am wondering: can the minister provide me with an update on the government providing equipment to allow the constituents in my area to get their photographs taken for passports so that the passports that they require to travel abroad will become easier?
 I know that there is equipment available in Iqaluit that people can easily access here, but I am wondering if you can look into that idea for my constituents.
 Thank you, Mr. Speaker.